zakodium-oss/react-science/README.md

 This project is composed of 2 parts:

-- src/components: a set of reusable components that are published in the npm package and can be developed locally using `npm run dev`
+- src/components: a set of reusable components that are published in the npm package and can be developed locally using `npm run dev-stories`
-- src/app: a playground in which we combine the components and many other project to test ideas and limitation of the design.
+- src/pages: playgrounds in which we combine the components and many other project to test ideas and limitation of the design.
 It can be tested locally using `npm run dev-app`

 ## Principle of the application